Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/Scenarios/README.rst

 An example of a quantile-quantile plots is shown below.
 Note that the data is the same a the example quantile plot described in the `reading quantile plots` section above.
 This figure compares the quantile data from a base scenario (in this case the long_current scenario) to the quantile data from the scenario of interest.
-So the point at approximately (10, 60) on the reduction_0.5 line can be interpreted as the modelled 10th percentile heads (342.5 m msl, from the quantile plot in the section above) would be the 60th percentile heads for the reduction_0.5 scenario #todo the last part of this sentence doesn't make sense with the first part.
+So the point at approximately (10, 60) on the reduction_0.5 line can be interpreted as the modelled 10th percentile heads for the long current scenario (342.5 m msl,from the quantile plot in the section above) would be the 60th percentile heads for the reduction_0.5 scenario.
 From this if we assume that the long_current scenario is a reasonable representation of the historical record then we can infer that if we transitioned to the reduction_0.5 scenario then we would expect that the current low levels that were experienced 10 percent of the time would now be experienced 60 percent of the time.
 This addresses the potential bias problems (e.g. if the model